 Nice dark color to make it look old and full of character.
 Once the stain cured, I added a bit of hand-painting to the ends.
 Once it was all done, my helper knew it was time to stage.
 Do you think she is up for the task?
 You bet!
 Before I could even whip out my camera she was already sitting and ready to go.

 We had such fun working on this together.
 She even helped me sew a cute ticking mattress so that the baby would be comfy (in her words).

 I wholeheartedly agreed with her and we had fun creating our accessory.
-Whenever ticking is involved, I’m a happy lady!
+Ticking is easily one of my favorite textiles.

 For me, the icing on the cake was being able to add my own touch of a few Lily of the Valley flowers.
 You know I love to add my own personal touch to my pieces and these innocence of these flowers always tug at my heart.